 In the event of a bowler breaking down and being unable to complete an over, the remaining balls will be allowed by another bowler.
 Such part of an over will count as a full over only in so far as each bowler's limit is concerned.

-Where possible the scoreboard shall show the total number of overs bowled and the number of overs bowled by each bowler.
+The scoreboard shall show the total number of overs bowled and the number of overs bowled by each bowler.

-13 LAW 13 - THE FOLLOW-ON
+13 Law 13 - The Follow-on

 Law 13 shall not apply.